 - Referrals from your OBGYN.
 Many OBGYN practitioners can refer all types of doctors, including pediatricians.
 The best part is that many of them categorize their referrals on whether these doctors are part of your current insurance network.
 If your doctor is already included in your insurance network, then she can point you to pediatricians she recommends and are also part of the network.

 - Referrals from friends and family.
 Many of us rely on personal recommendations since we can get an honest assessment and trust friends and family.
-Just make sure that pediatricians they recommend are included in your insurance network.
+Make sure that pediatricians they recommend are included in your insurance network.

 As you go through your options, you likely already have a few preferences in mind.
 Take these factors into consideration before making appointments to meet with the pediatricians: